AABK6/citizen-budget-lab/docs/DEVELOPER_GUIDE.md

   `python tools/warm_summary.py <YEAR>`

 - In CI, prefer running against warmed data (no network), then `make dbt-build && make dbt-test`.
 Add lightweight checks to ensure `row_count > 0` and required columns are present.
+Note: Settings are resolved at instantiation time.
+To change feature flags like `WAREHOUSE_COFOG_OVERRIDE`, set the environment variable before starting the API process.
+In unit tests, prefer monkeypatching `services.api.settings.get_settings()` to return a shim object exposing the needed attributes.